-With Augt’s help, Faolan and Eragon managed to wrest some shelving from the wall to pile up against the entrance through which they’d arrived.
+With Augt’s help, Faolan and Erogan managed to wrest some shelving from the wall to pile up against the entrance through which they’d arrived.

 Sarai paced and prowled, recovering what arrows she could, before eventually making her way over to the king.
 There was a concerned, sleepy look on his face, in death, as though he were mulling over some troubling dream.
 The kobold bent down and gently tugged at a corner of paper sticking out from his vest.

 The crunch of a boot nearby made her jump back, claws clacking against the pommel of her sword.
-Eragon was giving her a dark look, though the moment passed and he shrugged.
+Erogan was giving her a dark look, though the moment passed and he shrugged.

 “Might as well, lizard.
 If the king is fallen and, I suspect, Munjim itself about to fall, we should take what we can.
 Someone will need to rally.”

 Sarai nodded cautiously, relaxing her posture.
-She did not, however, move to the body, instead letting Eragon rifle the king’s corpse.
+She did not, however, move to the body, instead letting Erogan rifle the king’s corpse.

 Faolan let out a muffled shout, which was almost immediately followed by a low rumbling.
 “Sarai’s right!
 Move!”